ghc-proposals/ghc-proposals/proposals/0000-small-primitives.rst

 I would like to implement this (but might need some guidance :).

-I believe GHC's current calling convention would have to be slightly amended: for smaller primitives, the caller would widen the values to full register widths and callee narrow them back.
-This is essentially what ``ghccc`` (`LLVM's calling convention for GHC`_) already does.
+I believe GHC's current calling convention would not have to change.
+For any parameters smaller than full register width, we will only use the bottom bits.

-This might require changing ``CmmCat`` (part of ``CmmType``) to differentiate between signed and unsigned values, so that we know whether we need to use sign- or zero-extend.
+From the implementation perspective, the caller might need to zero-extend the parameters and the callee to narrow them back.
+I believe this is what ``ghccc`` (`LLVM's calling convention for GHC`_) already does.

 An alternative would be to create a new calling convention to try to avoid the widening/narrowing, but so far all my attempts seemed overly complicated (due